estkz/ImGuiDX9-ImageFromMemory/README.md

 ImGui::Image(eclipseLogo, image_size);
 ```

-Now these are all the lines of code we are going to be implementing into our menu.
-But firstly, let's open main.cpp!
+Now, let's take a look at all the lines of code that we'll be implementing into our menu.
+But before that, let's open main.cpp!

-Step 1.
-We must be sure we are running this project in Release -> X86 | Also, we must ensure we are using the correct project configuration.
-Here is a list with all the important aspects:
+Step 1: Before proceeding, make sure you are running this project in Release -> X86 mode.
+Additionally, ensure that you have the correct project configuration by considering the following important aspects:

 	• Ensure that your IDE is set to "Release -> x86" mode.
 (You can find this near the top of your IDE next to the 'Local Windows Debugger' button)
 	• Check and adjust the project properties as follows: